 Definition and Concept

 Formula mass, also known as formula weight, is the sum of the atomic weights of the atoms in the empirical formula of a compound.
-The formula mass is used primarily for ionic compounds and other substances that do not exist as discrete molecules.
+Think about it: the formula mass is used primarily for ionic compounds and other substances that do not exist as discrete molecules.
 These substances are represented by their simplest formula, which shows the smallest whole-number ratio of ions in the compound.

 Calculation of Formula Mass